How Tall Is An Upright Piano: Types & Dimensions

 Kawai professional upright height

-The tallest type of upright pianos, standing at around 48 inches and above, is the standard upright piano.
+The second tallest type of upright piano stands at around 48 inches and above.
+It's the standard upright piano.

 Tall upright pianos are also the most expensive upright piano option due to their size, quality of sound, and craftsmanship.